Baby Oatmeal | Oat Porridge for Baby

 Instructions

-• In a food processor or blender, chop the rolled oats to a fine texture.
+• In a food processor or blender, chop 2 tbs rolled oats to a fine texture.
 You may need to double the batch of dry oats for your blender to work effectively.
 Store the unused half in an airtight container.

-• Put all ingredients in a microwave safe bowl.
+• Put the chopped oats, 1/4 cup milk and 2 tbs water in a microwave safe bowl.
 Microwave on high for 25 seconds.
 Stir, and microwave for another 25 seconds.
 Stir.
 Allow to cool to an appropriate temperature before serving to children.
 Top with preferred toppings.

 Thermomix Instructions

-• Put oats into the mixing bowl.
+• Put 2 tbs rolled oats into the mixing bowl.
 Mill for 20 seconds, speed 8, MC on.

 • Allow to cool to an appropriate temperature before serving to children.
 Top with preferred toppings.